faiq/distributed-systems-notes/Networking.md

 4. Bridges connect different LAN segments together, Layer 2 of the OSI model.

-5. Routers determine the next point where a packet should go.
+5. Routers sit on the gateway of networks and determine the next point where a packet should go.

 ## Internet Protocol

-The internet protocol (IP) connects together different machines across seperately connected networks
+The internet protocol (IP) connects together different machines across seperately connected networks.
+It routes a packet from one physical network to another.

 In the internet protocol every machine is given a 32 bit unique address- which means there are a total of over 4 billion unique addresses!